zhumingpassional/RLSolver/README.md

 # Key Technologies
 - **GPU-based Massively parallel environments** of Markov chain Monte Carlo (MCMC) simulations on GPU using thousands of CUDA cores and tensor cores.
+- **Distribution-wise** is __much much faster__ than the instance-wise methods, such as MCPG and iSCO, since we can obtain the results directly by inference.

 # Why Use GPU-based Massively Parallel Environments?